-R360.29 If a professional accountant engaged to provide a professional service other than an audit of financial statements becomes aware of information concerning non-compliance or suspected

-- 360.29 A1 The professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
+- R360.29 If a professional accountant engaged to provide a professional service other than an audit of financial statements becomes aware of information concerning non-compliance or suspected non-compliance, the accountant shall seek to obtain an understanding of the matter.
+This understanding shall include the nature of the non-compliance or suspected non-compliance and the circumstances in which it has occurred or might be about to occur. - 360.29 A1 The professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
 However, the accountant is not expected to have a level of understanding of laws and regulations beyond that which is required for the professional service for which the accountant was engaged.
 Whether an act constitutes actual non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body. - 360.29 A2 Depending on the nature and significance of the matter, the professional accountant might consult on a confidential basis with others within the firm, a network firm or a professional body, or with legal counsel. - R360.30 If the professional accountant identifies or suspects that non-compliance has occurred or might occur, the accountant shall discuss the matter with the appropriate level of management.
 If the accountant has access to those charged with governance, the accountant shall also discuss the matter with them where appropriate. - 360.30 A1 The purpose of the discussion is to clarify the professional accountant's understanding of the facts and circumstances relevant to the matter and its potential consequences.
-The discussion also might prompt management or those charged with governance to investigate the matter. - 360.30 A2 The appropriate level of management with whom to discuss the matter is a question of professional judgment.
+The discussion also might prompt management or those charged with governance to investigate the matter.

+- 360.30 A2 The appropriate level of management with whom to discuss the matter is a question of professional judgment.
 Relevant factors to consider include: - The nature and circumstances of the matter. - The individuals actually or potentially involved. - The likelihood of collusion. - The potential consequences of the matter. - Whether that level of management is able to investigate the matter and take appropriate action.